House passes bill to increase stimulus checks to $2,000 | WSGW 790 AM & 100.5 FM

 The U.S. House of Representatives on Monday voted to pass a bill to increase the $600 stimulus checks to $2,000, with 275 members voting for the bill and 134 voting against it.
 The bill received the needed two-thirds majority of the members voting to pass in the House.

-But it faces an uncertain future in the Senate, where two-thirds majority is also needed in order for the bill to head to President Trump’s desk.
-Senate Majority Leader Mitch McConnell has not indicated if he will bring a vote to the floor on the larger checks.
+But it faces an uncertain future in the Senate, where a two-thirds majority is also needed in order for the bill to head to President Trump’s desk.
+Senate Majority Leader Mitch McConnell has not indicated whether he will bring a vote to the floor on the larger checks.

+Senator Bernie Sanders, a supporter of $2,000 checks, called for McConnell to bring the vote to the floor.
+He tweeted that if McConnell doesn’t bring a vote to the floor, then he will object to the vote to override Mr. Trump’s veto of the defense funding bill.
+While Sanders can’t stop the veto override from happening, he can filibuster it past New Year’s Day — which would cause a major headache for the GOP.

 Mr. Trump last week urged Congress to increase stimulus checks to $2,000, threatening not to sign the COVID-19 relief economic relief package that gave Americans $600 checks.
 But on Sunday night, the president gave in and signed the legislation.